cmtl-ml-instruments/notebooks/caleb-onuoha/week-02.md

 ## Goals

-My goals for this week were to look into different examples of machine learning and differernt ways in which this project could go so that I could create a Vision Board of what I took inspiration from and which direction I wanted to take the project.
+My goals for this week were to look into different examples of machine learning and differernt ways in which this project could go so that I could create a MoodBoard of what I took inspiration from and which direction I wanted to take the project.

 ## Methods